 - 2.3.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.3.a.
-At a minimum, the program director must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program. ^(Core)
+At a minimum, the program director must be provided with the salary support equal to a dedicated minimum of 20 percent FTE of non-clinical time to the administration of the program. ^(Core)